Symmetry-Aware Transformer-based Mirror Detection: Experiments

-In the fifth row, we conduct an experiment based on the second row, replacing the UperNet decoder with our CFDM.
+\textbf{Effect of CFDM. } In the fifth row, we conduct an experiment based on the second row, replacing the UperNet decoder with our CFDM.
 Comparing results of the two rows, "Dual-Path + CFDM" have a gain of 2.39\%, 1.50\%, and 0.5\% in $IoU$, $F_\beta$, and $MAE$, respectively.
-The improvement proves that our decoder module can properly fuse features in two paths and is more suitable for the mirror detection task.
+The improvement proves that our decoder module can properly fuse features in the two paths, and is more suitable for the mirror detection task.